-- Cry for the Devil: Cheren gets this this treatment.
+- Cry for the Devil: Cheren gets this treatment.
 Many fanworks revolve around how the nice and calm character from the games turned into an abusive alcoholic.

 - Ensemble Dark Horse: Fans of Ash and Cheren really took to these parodies of them.